 First, navigate to your dashboard by clicking your photo in the upper right corner.

-In the upper right corner, you will notice some quick viewership numbers from the past week.
+In the upper right corner, you will notice some quick viewership numbers from the past seven days.

-To access more in-depth analytics, click the 'Analytics' tab under your profile photo.
+To access more in-depth analytics, select the Analytics tab.